 - Cassandra Truth: When Madge demands to know who was there with Irene when she came to the door the day before, Irene tells her it was Vincent, but Bob think she's kidding and says so to Madge.
 Irene even points out the trope to Vincent after Madge and Bob leave.

 - Celebrity Paradox: For the key plot point to work (Bogart's character getting plastic surgery to avoid recognition) this has to be a universe where Humphrey Bogart the actor does not exist and therefore would not be recognisable to any randomer on the street.

-- Contrived Coincidence: The film runs on a series of them (not that it's necessarily a bad thing).
+- Contrived Coincidence: The film runs on a series of them (not that it's necessarily a bad thing since it adds to the claustrophobic feel of the film).
 For example:

 - Irene, one of the only people willing to believe Vincent, just happens to find Vincent just as he's running away from prison.

 - The taxi driver happens to believe him too, and even knows a guy who can help him.